 The story of BASEMAPS (BAltic SEa MAP Service) dates back to 2012 when a project called BaltSeaPlan recommended building a tool to access Baltic Sea decentralized MSP data based on Marine Spatial Data Infrastructure (MSDI).
 Planners realized there was a need to work with transboundary and up-to-date data that was reliable to make their own national MSP plans.

-Working with centralized database solutions was (and still probably is) the best option to get a large amount of harmonized data from data providers.
+Working with centralized database solutions was (and still is to large extent) the best option to get a large amount of harmonized data from data providers.
 However, these centralized databases do not guarantee that the data is up to date.
 Planners needed a solution to get data published and maintained by the original official source.

 That solution is called BASEMAPS.